Untangling two systems of noncrossing curves: Planar Surfaces

 Let us introduce the following piece of terminology.
 Let $G$ be as in the lemma, and let $D_G$, $D'_G$ be two planar drawings of $G$.
 We say that $D_G,D'_G$ are \emph{directly equivalent} if there is an orientation-preserving automorphism of $S^2$ mapping $D_G$ to $D'_G$, and we call $D_G,D'_G$ \emph{mirror-equivalent} if there is an orientation-reversing automorphism of $S^2$ converting $D_G$ into $D'_G$.

 We will also rely on a result concerning simultaneous planar embeddings; see \cite{sim-surv}.
 Let $V$ be a vertex set and let $G_1=(V,E_1)$ and $G_2=(V,E_2)$ be two planar graphs on~$V$.
-A planar drawing $D_{G_1}$ of $G_1$ and a planar drawing $D_{G_2}$ of $G_2$ are said to form a \emph{simultaneous embedding} of $G_1$ and $G_2$ if each vertex $v\in V$ is represented by the same point in the plane in both $D_{G_1}$ and $D_{G_2}$.
+A planar drawing $D_{G_1}$ of $G_1$ and a planar drawing $D_{G_2}$ of $G_2$ are said to form a \emph{simultaneous embedding} of $G_1$ and $G_2$ if each vertex $v\in V$ is represented by the same point in the plane in both $D_{G_1}$ and $D_{G_2}$ (in particular any edge drawn in $D_{G_1}$ may intersect any edge drawn in $D_{G_2}$).

 We note that $G_1$ and $G_2$ may have common edges, but they are not required to be drawn in the same way in $D_{G_1}$ and in $D_{G_2}$.
 If this requirement is added, one speaks of a \emph{simultaneous embedding with fixed edges}.
 There are pairs of planar graphs known that do not admit any simultaneous embedding with fixed edges (and consequently, no simultaneous straight-line embedding).
 An important step in our approach is very similar to the proof of the following result.